Shared Certificates for Neural Network Verification: Abstract

 \section{Abstract}

-Existing neural network verifiers compute a proof that each input is handled correctly under a given perturbation by propagating a convex set of reachable values at each layer.
-This process is repeated independently for each input (e.g., image) and perturbation (e.g., rotation), leading to an expensive overall proof effort when handling an entire dataset.
-In this work we introduce a new method for reducing this verification cost based on the key insight that convex sets obtained at intermediate layers can overlap across different inputs and perturbations.
-Leveraging this insight, we introduce the general concept of shared certificates, enabling proof effort reuse across multiple inputs and driving down overall verification costs.
-We validate our insight via an extensive experimental evaluation and demonstrate the effectiveness of shared certificates on a range of datasets and attack specifications including geometric, patch and $\ell_\infty$ input perturbations.
+Existing neural network verifiers compute a proof that each input is handled correctly under a given perturbation by propagating a symbolic abstraction of reachable values at each layer.
+This process is repeated from scratch independently for each input (e.g., image) and perturbation (e.g., rotation), leading to an expensive overall proof effort when handling an entire dataset.
+In this work, we introduce a new method for reducing this verification cost without losing precision based on a key insight that abstractions obtained at intermediate layers for different inputs and perturbations can overlap or contain each other.
+Leveraging our insight, we introduce the general concept of shared certificates, enabling proof effort reuse across multiple inputs to reduce overall verification costs.
+We perform an extensive experimental evaluation to demonstrate the effectiveness of shared certificates in reducing the verification cost on a range of datasets and attack specifications on image classifiers including the popular patch and geometric perturbations.
+We release our implementation at \url{https://github.com/eth-sri/proof-sharing}.